-Section 408, subdivision (a), provides in part: "Except as otherwise provided in subdivisions (b), (c), (d) and (e) any information and records in the assessor's office that are not required by law to be kept or prepared by the assessor . . . are not public documents and shall not be open to public inspection."
+Section 408, subdivision (a), provides in part: "Except as otherwise provided in subdivisions (b), (c), (d) and (e) any information and records in the assessor's office that are not required by law to be kept or prepared by the assessor... are not public documents and shall not be open to public inspection."
 Of relevance to this discussion, section 451 provides: "All information requested by the assessor or furnished in the property statement shall be held secret by the assessor.
 The statement is not a public document and is not open to inspection, except as provided in Section 408."
-Additionally, section 481 states that "All information requested by the assessor or furnished in the change in ownership statement shall be held secret as a provided in Section 408."
-Additionally, section 481 states that "All information requested by the assessor and the board. . . .
+Additionally, section 481 states that "All information requested by the assessor or the board pursuant to this article or furnished in the change in ownership statement shall be held secret by the assessor and the board....
 These statements are not public documents and are not open to inspection, except as provided in Section 408."

 However, the prohibition against disclosure of a taxpayer's information requested by the assessor does not apply when the taxpayer is a party to an assessment appeal proceeding.
 In Chanslor-Western Oil & Dev.
 Co. v.
-Cook (1980) 101 Cal.App.3d 407, 415-416, the court noted that section 1609.4 states that "The assessor may introduce new evidence of full cash value of a parcel of property at the hearing and may also introduce information obtained pursuant to Section 441."21 The Court confirmed that this section allows the assessor to use at the appeals hearing "information obtained pursuant to Section 441" which is "limited to either market data or information obtained from the taxpayer seeking the reduction.22 (Chanslor-Western Oil, supra, 101 Cal.App.3d at p.
+Cook (1980) 101 Cal.App.3d 407, 415-416, the court noted that section 1609.4 states that "The assessor may introduce new evidence of full cash value of a parcel of property at the hearing and may also introduce information obtained pursuant to Section 441."
+The Court confirmed that this section allows the assessor to use at the appeals hearing "information obtained pursuant to Section 441" which is "limited to either market data or information obtained from the taxpayer seeking the reduction."
+22 (Chanslor-Western Oil, supra, 101 Cal.App.3d at p.
 416, italics added.)